 Tony and Peter then teamed up with local amateur historian Ann Harington and approached the Council with the HG Wells idea.
 They outlined to the Council a number of proposals, the most ambitious being a permanent exhibition in Horsell dedicated to HG Wells.
 Other ideas included a website, events, tours, trails.
 The key was to build around the forthcoming significant ‘Wellsian’ anniversary dates in 2016 – 150 years since his birth and 70 since his death.

 Working closely with Woking Borough Council, the project was adopted by the Council’s Celebrate Woking team for 2016.
-You can find out about this exciting program of events at Celebrate Woking
+This project generated a lot of research into HG Wells and stimulated an exciting program of events.
+An archive of this project is now held at Wells In Woking.